SteeltoeOSS/InitializrWeb/README.md

 ## About

 This implementation largely steals from the [Spring Initializr Client](https://github.com/spring-io/start.spring.io).
-The primary differences between the 2 implementations are branding and domain metadata.
+The primary differences between the two implementations are branding and domain metadata.
 Branding differences include reference URLs, color schemes, and logos.
-Domain metadata include metadata differences such as "Java version" vs ".NET Framework" and "Spring Boot" vs "Steeltoe."
+Domain metadata includes metadata differences such as "Java version" vs ".NET version" and "Spring Boot" vs "Steeltoe."
-A list of files that are known to diverge from Spring, is available [here](./Upstream.md)
+A list of files that are known to diverge from Spring is available [here](./Upstream.md)

 ## Deploying

-There are 2 endpoints that the Web UI uses to 1) populate its UI, and 2) generate projects:
+There are two endpoints that the Web UI uses to 1) populate its UI, and 2) generate projects:

 * `/api/config/projectMetadata`
 * `/api/project`